dortania/OpenCore-Legacy-Patcher/docs/FEATUREUNLOCK.md

 OpenCore Legacy Patcher makes use of **FeatureUnlock**, a powerful patching engine to enable features on Macs restricted from using them by Apple.
 * This applies to natively-supported Macs as well.
 * If your model is not listed in a specific section, that feature is not restricted from being enabled on your Mac.
   * This does not mean your Mac hardware is capable of those features.
-See the Special notes of each section.
+See the Special notes of each section, and reach out to the #hardware channel of our [Discord](https://discord.gg/rqdPgH8xSN) to learn more.

 ::: warning
 FeatureUnlock can cause instability and performance issues in macOS.
 If random issues with the operating system arise while enabled, try disabling FeatureUnlock before asking for support.